 The Joy of Craft

 We not-so-secretly love a good fixer-upper project.
-Why not add some flare in your home by incorporating the beauty of the outdoors with a stunning piece of reclaimed wood?
-Not only is it a worthwhile, fun activity for roommates, partners, spouses or hey, by yourself, but it also serves an awareness purpose.
-Choosing to refurbish aged wood is a conscious effort toward preserving something that was once a valued piece of our earth and continues to maintain beauty and utility.
+So why not try your own hand at harnessing the distressed beauty of reclaimed wood.
+Not only is it a pretty fun way to spend a day, but choosing to refurbish aged wood is a conscious effort toward preserving something that was once a valued piece of our earth and continues to maintain beauty and utility.
 What’s better than doing arts and crafts and saving money at the same time?
 Well, nothing really.

 Unlike many materials and items you’ll find in a home, reclaimed wood can be found in an array of styles, textures, treatments, and shapes.
-And it isn’t limited to only furniture… it can be used for accessories, hardware, lighting, flooring, and more!
+And it isn’t limited to only furniture—accessories, hardware, lighting, flooring and more are also in the reclaim game.
 One of our favorite wood pieces that truly speaks for itself is the Fiore Coffee Table (below).
 Its perfectly rounded edges and jaw-dropping hues of orange, brown, and yellow will immediately add character to a home.
 Pieces such as this provide a space with natural (literally and figuratively) originality, zest, and attractiveness.